Entanglement transfer from quantum matter to classical geometry in an emergent holographic dual description of a scalar field theory: Discussion

 Next, we discuss physics of our effective dual holographic mean-field theory in the large $N$ limit.
 We claim that this dual holographic effective field theory still deserves to be investigated, considering that (i) the partition function derived from this recursive renormalization group transformation is the same as that resulting from a recursive Kadanoff block-spin transformation, verified in one spatial dimension, (ii) the resulting classical field theory in the large $N$ limit takes into account quantum corrections in the all-loop order, thus serving as a novel mean-field theory framework with non-perturbative quantum corrections, and (iii) a comparison of the current holographic approach with the Bethe ansatz solution in the Kondo problem implies that the resulting (dual holographic) effective field theory takes into account quantum corrections in a non-perturbative way.

 \begin{itemize} \item Recently, we studied an effective scalar field theory on a one-dimensional lattice, by using the recursive Kadanoff block-spin transformation \cite{Kadanoff_GR_Holography_Kim}.
-As a result, we obtained an effective dual holographic partition function, where renormalization group $\beta-$functions of all the coupling functions and the bulk effective action for the dual order-parameter field appear in the background of renormalized coupling functions.
-Here, the emergent extra dimension corresponds to the iteration number of Kadanoff block-spin transformations.
+As a result, we obtained an effective dual holographic partition function, where renormalization group $\beta$-function of all the coupling functions and the bulk effective action for the dual order-parameter field appears in the background of renormalized coupling functions.
+The emergent extra dimension corresponds to the iteration number of Kadanoff block-spin transformations.

-By comparing this effective field theory with the present geometric formulation (when energy-momentum tensor-type interactions are turned off and thus, the metric tensor is not dynamical, described by the delta-function constraint), we can establish that these two partition functions are equivalent up to a vacuum energy contribution.
+Here, the conventional truncation scheme of the renormalization group transformation was utilized in the recursive Kadanoff block-spin transformation, where only local terms are kept to preserve the original form of the effective Hamiltonian.
+This appears to be essentially the same approximation we used in our gravitational/geometrical formulation presented in this paper.
+In fact, by comparing this effective field theory derived from the recursive Kadanoff block-spin transformation with the present geometric formulation (when energy-momentum tensor-type interactions are turned off and thus, the metric tensor is not dynamical, described by the delta-function constraint), we can establish that these two partition functions are equivalent up to a vacuum energy contribution.
 In particular, we could represent the renormalization group flow of the metric tensor (the present real-space renormalization group scheme) in terms of the running mass parameter (the Kadanoff block-spin renormalization group scheme).

-We see higher-spin fields appearing neither in the Kadanoff block-spin renormalization group scheme, nor in the geometric formulation presented in this paper.
-The equivalence between these two formulations may indicate that the geometrical renormalization group formulation presented in this paper is a physically considerable truncation scheme in the absence of higher-spin fields.
+The equivalence between these two formulations indicates that the truncation in the geometrical renormalization group formulation presented in this paper is a physically considerable one or at least as conventional, and often successful, as the truncation in the Kadanoff block spin transformations.
+With these truncations, higher-spin fields appear neither in the Kadanoff block-spin renormalization group scheme nor in the geometric formulation presented in this paper.

 \item Furthermore, we also proposed how to extract renormalization coefficients such as field renormalization, mass renormalization, and interaction renormalization constants from the present dual holographic effective field theory in a general ground.
 Reformulating the renormalized effective field theory with such renormalized coefficients in an effective holographic way, we could determine all these renormalization constants from the present effective geometry in a non-perturbative way \cite{RG_GR_Holography_Kim}.
 It turns out that this proposal shares essentially the same spirit as the holographic renormalization group formulation \cite{Holographic_Duality_IV,Holographic_Duality_V,Holographic_Duality_VI} for the renormalized effective on-shell action.